leonardoflorido/TQS-Project/README.md

 Note:

 - This process may take a significant amount of time.
-- If [Docker](https://www.docker.com/) is not installed, please install it or follow the steps below.
+- If you do not want to use the Docker method mentioned above, you can follow the alternative steps provided below.

 ## Prerequisites